7 Formulas for Living in Recovery #7 - Structure and Support

 Structure

-- Instead of approaching each meal time with anxiety and fear that you will eat “the wrong thing,” it is more peaceful to rely on a plan customized for you by a dietitian.
+To create a structure around your recovery, have a clear plan and schedule for your recovery activities.
+For example:- Instead of approaching each meal time with anxiety and fear that you will eat “the wrong thing,” it is more peaceful to rely on a plan customized for you by a dietitian.

 - In order to incorporate more movement into your day, it helps to schedule it in as an appointment with your recovery.
 Leave it to chance and it might not happen.